AdaptiveMotorControlLab/JoystickControlSystem/README.md

 # Essential Hardware:

 - Joystick base, Digi-Key, Cat #679-2501-ND
-- Joystick handle; replace d-pad (removed by screw) with any handle you prefer
+- Joystick handle; replace d-pad (removed by screw) with any handle you prefer (the grip point was 2 mm in diameter)
 - Joystick spring; you may need to exchange the base spring with a lower stiffness spring (should be independently verified)
+   - Note, we modified the joystick base to reduce the force required to move the joystick (0.1-0.2 N from 4N)
 - NI-DAQ card, PCI-e6251 National Instruments, Cat # NI PCIe-6251 – 779512-01
 - LabView 2013 or newer, National Instruments  http://www.ni.com